 The World’s First Comprehensive AI Law

 The EU AI Act has been in force since August 2024.
-It is the world’s first comprehensive legislation for regulating artificial intelligence — and it applies to every organization that develops, deploys, or provides AI systems.
-In February 2026, we are in the middle of the implementation phase: two deadlines have already passed, the next arrives in six months.
-Organizations that have not prepared have a problem.
-Organizations that prepare now still have time.
+It is the world’s first comprehensive legislation for regulating artificial intelligence, and it applies to every organization that develops, deploys, or provides AI systems.
+As of June 2026, we are in the middle of the implementation phase: two deadlines have already passed, and the high-risk deadline falls on 2 August 2026 under current law (provisionally set to move to 2 December 2027 under the Digital Omnibus of 7 May 2026, formal adoption still pending).
+The high-risk classification is unchanged, so organizations that prepare now have time on their side.

 This article provides a sober overview of the current state: what already applies, what is coming when, which obligations affect your organization, and what you should do in the next 90 days.